Is it Safe to Eat Starfruit in Pregnancy?

 2. Can eating star fruit help with pregnancy symptoms?

 Star fruit can contribute to alleviating some common pregnancy symptoms.
-For instance, its high fiber content can help prevent constipation, a frequent complaint during pregnancy.
+For instance, its high fibre content can help prevent constipation, a frequent complaint during pregnancy.
 Additionally, its hydrating nature and mix of essential nutrients can aid in maintaining overall hydration and nutritional balance, potentially easing symptoms like fatigue and nausea.

 Also Read:

-Kiwi when Pregnant
+Kiwi When Pregnant

 Ice Apple in Pregnancy